alphagov/re-build-systems-test/docs/docs_for_team/README.md

 ENV LC_ALL en_GB.UTF-8
 CMD ["/bin/bash"]
 ```
 #### Build the container based on the toolchain

+The following example is from a Dockerfile from a simple ruby project and there are a few parts to it.

 * Inherit and build your toolchain: